sbelondr/zappy/README.md

 - `listen(only_one = false)`: Blocks while listening to server and returns answer.
 Only return upon receiving something other than a broadcast, unless `only_one` is `true`.
 - `find_item(item)`: Returns a vector giving the 2D direction towards `item` if found, `nil` otherwise.
 - `move_towards(coordinates)`: Move towards coordinates.
 Parameter is relative.
 Does not guarantee final orientation.
+- `gather_item(item)`: Attempt to look up for and pickup an item.
+Returns true if successfull, false if failed to pickup or find.

 ###Misc helper
 - `item_name_to_id(item_name)`: Returns the server ID corresponding to a given item name string.
 - `translate_broadcast_to_vector(direction)`: Returns a vector giving the 2D direction towards to given broadcast
 - `translate_vision_to_map(index)`: Returns a vector giving the 2D direction towards a given case from the vision string.
 - `available_slots`: Returns available slots on the server for the team.
+- `quantity_of(item, vision_string)`: Returns amount of item on the case the client is.
 - `dead?`: Returns death status.

 ###Class var